luiswirth/bsc-thesis/src/matter/ddf.typ

 *Whitney forms* are the *finite element differential forms* that correspond to cochains.
-They are the piecewise-linear (over the cells) differential forms defined over the simplicial manifold @whitney:geointegration,
+They are the piecewise-linear (over the cells) differential forms defined over the simplicial manifold @whitney:geointegration.
-@douglas:feec-article.

-The Whitney space $cal(W) Lambda^k (mesh)$ is the space of all Whitney forms over our mesh $mesh$ @douglas:feec-book.
+The Whitney space $cal(W) Lambda^k (mesh)$ is the space of all Whitney forms over our mesh $mesh$

 For a $mesh$ with topological dimension $n$, the Whitney $0$-form space coincides with the Lagrangian space and the $n$-forms coincides with piecewise-constant discontinuous elements.